 Questions regarding the competition will be accepted until February 28, 2020.
 Questions should be emailed to: firstname.lastname@example.org or email@example.com.
 All emails sent should include “Student Competition 2020” in the subject line.
 Answers to all questions will be posted on the competition website: ncc-ccn.gc.ca/2020-challenge.

 Submissions may be prepared in either of Canada’s two official languages (English and French).
-Competition submissions are due no later than 11:59 pm Daylight Saving Time on March 23, 2020.
+The deadline for competition submissions is 11:59 pm, Eastern Daylight Time, on May 1, 2020.
 All submissions will be made via the NCC’s FTP site; further details will be provided to participants after registration.
 No hard copies of materials will be accepted.

 The Urban Design Challenge is an anonymous competition.
 No names or identifying symbols of participants shall appear on submitted material or in filenames.

 - Up to two 60.96-cm x 91.44-cm (24-in. x 36-in.) boards in PDF format.
 The filenames should include the registration number (e.g. “Board_12345”).
 All drawings and architectural scales should be expressed in metric.

 - A written statement not exceeding 500 words explaining the ideas.
 The file should be in .txt or Word format.
 The filename should include the registration number (e.g. “Written_12345”).